Quinneth/Stock-Analysis/README.md

         If Cells(j, 1).Value = tickers(tickerIndex) Then

-3. Creates a for loop that will loops and reads over the rows in the spreadsheet, then stores all data values from each array by finding starting price for the cufrrent ticker using multiple conditions.<br/>
+3. Creates a for loop that will loops and reads over the rows in the spreadsheet, then stores all data values from each array by finding starting price for the current ticker using multiple conditions.<br/>
 - Writes conditional script, inside the for loop, that increases the current tickerVolumes (stock ticker volume) variable and adds the ticker volume for the current stock ticke and stores as ending price within the worksheet.
 Uses the tickerIndex variable as the index.
 Writes an if-then statement to check if the current row is the first row with the selected tickerIndex.
 If it is, then assign the current closing price to the tickerStartingPrices variable:

         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(j, 8).Value